nkarnik/metamorphosis/README.md

 The SchlossService will run on the kafka_zookeeper node for the environment.
 The WorkerServices are currently run on the kafka_brokers themselves.
 Expect this to change

-# What are the messages that GMB sends to metamorphosis?
+# What are the messages that External Data Sources (Storm, Hadoop, Spark, etc.) send to metamorphosis?

 There are two classes of messages: Source and Sink.
 Sources need to be loaded from a source type (s3/kinesis), into a kafka topic.
 Sinks need to do the reverse, take messages from the kafka topics.